 Craig Hemke with TFMetalsReport.com covered last week’s price smash in gold.

-“So now, in total over just the five-day period of last Friday through yesterday, price was actively capped at the 200-day by The Banks adding a total of over 30,000 new gold contracts.
+“So now, in total over just the five days of last Friday through yesterday, the price was actively capped at the 200-day by The Banks adding a total of over 30,000 new gold contracts.
 Yes, that's 3,000,000 digital ounces created from nothing and dumped on the Spec buyers.
 And yes, 3,000,000 ounces is almost 100 metric tonnes.”

 Some key components make it all work.
 One of the keys is to capture the regulators.
 There has been a parade of former regulators getting high paid jobs with the banks.
 The relationship between Wall Street and Washington DC is the absolute best that money can buy.

-This is how bullion bankers cheat their own clients and other honest market participants.
+This is how bullion bankers cheat their clients and other honest market participants.

 The evidence is public, and the fraud has been widespread.
 Occasionally the cheating is too much for regulators to ignore.